HFAiLab/alphafold-optimized/README_en.md

 ![model_structure](imgs/alphafold_structure.png)

-In this project, we optimized the training speed of Alphafold.
-The model is built upon [Openfold](https://github.com/aqlaboratory/openfold)'s pytorch version of Alphafold, and we speed up training by optimizing data processing, data loading, and CUDA operator optimization provided by hfai.nn module.
+In this project, we optimized the training of Alphafold.
+The optimization is based on [Openfold](https://github.com/aqlaboratory/openfold)'s pytorch version of Deepmind's Alphafold, and we speed up training by optimizing data processing, data loading, and using the high performance deep learning primitives provided by hfai.nn module.

 ## Usage